OPEC set for easy oil deal, secretary-general dispute

-VIENNA OPEC oil exporters on Tuesday were set to avoid a quarrel about how much crude they produce and argue instead about who should be the group's next secretary-general.
+VIENNA OPEC oil exporters look set this week to avoid a quarrel about how much crude they produce and argue instead about who should be the group's next secretary-general.

 Oil prices are roughly where OPEC wants them - comfortably above $100 a barrel - but there is deadlock over who should be the new public face of the organization.

-"Thirty million barrels, it's OK," said Angolan Oil Minister Jose de Vasconcelos.
-"I think we will stay at this level."

-"As long as there is demand there is no need to change," said the Mohammed al-Hamli, oil minister for the United Arab Emirates, which is normally aligned on oil policy with leading producer Saudi Arabia.
+"As long as there is demand there is no need to change," said UAE Oil Minister Mohammed al-Hamli, who is normally aligned with other Gulf Arab producers including Saudi Arabia.

 Iran, often among the most hawkish in OPEC on price, said it was satisfied with a market now near $108 a barrel for Brent crude.
 "The market situation is good right now, relatively balanced.
 The price is OK for the moment, it's not too high," said Iranian Oil Minister Rostam Qasemi.

-"Iran's first request from OPEC members will be returning to agreed commitments regarding production limits," Iranian oil ministry spokesman Alireza Nikzad-Rahbar said.

-That remark was likely aimed at Saudi Arabia which lifted supply earlier in the year to replace the one-million-bpd drop caused by Western sanctions against Iran for its nuclear programme.
-Riyadh would be expected to cut first in the event prices take a dive.
+"At current prices there is little incentive to change either the 30 million OPEC-wide production target or to reduce actual production, running around 31.0 million," said Washington consultancy PFC Energy.

-Recognizing that crude demand growth is slowing as the global economy stalls again, Saudi has already moved to trim deliveries.
+Signs are though that leading OPEC producer Saudi Arabia recognizes that crude demand growth is slowing as the global economy stalls again.

-In its submission to an OPEC report released on Tuesday, Saudi said it cut output to 9.5 million bpd in November having topped a 30-year high over 10 million bpd in the summer.
-That helped reduce overall OPEC November output to 30.8 million bpd.
+An OPEC report on Tuesday showed Saudi trimmed output to 9.5 million bpd in November from a 30-year high above 10 million bpd earlier in the year, reducing overall OPEC output to 30.8 million bpd.

-OPEC's maths suggest the group is pumping much more than world markets need in the first half of next year, pointing to a substantial stockbuild and the possibility of a fall in prices.
+OPEC's own maths suggest that it is pumping much more than world markets need, pointing to a stockbuild and the possibility of a fall in prices at the start of next year.

-The cartel's economists assess demand for OPEC crude in the first half of 2013 at 29.25 million bpd, implying a 1.5 million bpd stockbuild during that period on the 90 million bpd world market, assuming OPEC rates of supply continue as now.
+Cartel economists assess demand for OPEC crude in the first half of 2013 at 29.25 million bpd, implying a 1.5 million bpd stockbuild during that period on the 90 million bpd world market assuming current OPEC rates of supply.

-"While prices are in the comfort zone there is little appetite for over-analysing the fundamentals even if there is a little too much oil," said Bill Farren-Price of Petroleum Policy Intelligence.
+"While prices are in the comfort zone there is little appetite for over-analyzing the fundamentals even if there is a little too much oil," said Bill Farren-Price of Petroleum Policy Intelligence.

+Oil inventories in industrialized OECD countries already are at 59.6 days of future demand, according to the International Energy Agency, significantly above the five‐year average for the first time in 2012.

+That may spur OPEC's price hawks - Iran, Algeria and Venezuela - to seek assurances from Saudi Arabia, the biggest exporter, that it will trim output should prices fall below $100 a barrel.

 While agreement on output policy looks straightforward, a decision on who to appoint secretary-general does not.

-Candidates from Iran, Iraq and Saudi Arabia are competing to replace the 72-year old Libyan Abdullah al-Badri, in the job for the past 5 years, but as has happened before in the election for the post, there is stalemate.
+Candidates from Iran, Iraq and Saudi Arabia are competing to replace the 72-year old Libyan Abdullah al-Badri, who has been in the job 5 years.

+Election requires a unanimous vote.
+Political rivals Saudi Arabia on the one hand and Iran and Iraq on the other refuse to budge and no suitable compromise candidate has emerged.

-That means, said OPEC delegates, that Badri likely will be asked to stay in the job for another 6 months.
+That means, said OPEC delegates, that it is likely that al-Badri will be asked to stay in the job for another 6 months.

-"This is a difficult situation," said Iraqi oil minister Abdul Kareem Luaibi.
+"This is a difficult situation," said Iraqi oil minister Luaibi.
 "It is dangerous for the future of the organization.
-This condition might affect the oil markets."
+This condition might affect the oil markets, I want all the members to understand this danger."

 The candidates are Saudi Arabia's OPEC governor Majid Al-Moneef, former Iranian oil minister Gholam Hossein Nozari and Thamir Ghadhban the energy adviser to Iraq's prime minister.